 [Begin Proposed Correction]

-9 RTP Multiplexing examples
+9 RTP multiplexing examples

 {Editor’s note: The scope of the examples need further consideration.
 The examples below show the use of grouping i.e. the use of the bundle semantic and H.248.STGROUP.
 It needs to be considered whether the description of RTP multiplexing should focus on the mechanism defined in H.248.STGROUP.}

 This clause provides example use cases of RTP multiplexing.
-In each of the examples.
-Terminations (T1) and (T2) have five Streams.
+In each of the examples, Terminations (T1) and (T2) have five Streams.
 StreamIDs (1) and (2) are audio streams.
 StreamIDs (3), (4) and (5) are video streams.
-These streams are bi-directional.
+These RTP and H.248 streams are bi-directional.
 The MGC indicates Stream multiplexing by setting the same address/port information on the streams to be multiplexed and by setting the “BUNDLE” grouping semantic tying the Streams together.

 There are two basic RTP multiplexing methods, -

-RTP/RTCP transport multiplexing (see also [ITU-T H.248.57]) and
+RTP/RTCP transport multiplexing (see clause 6.3) and

-RTP media multiplexing ("SSRC multiplexing").
+RTP media multiplexing ("SSRC multiplexing") (see clause 6.4).

 The examples in clauses 9.1 and 9.2 show RTP media multiplexing.

-9.1 Video Stream Multiplexing
+9.1 Video stream multiplexing

 In this example the video streams are multiplexed together on Termination (T1) using the “BUNDLE” grouping semantic.
 The scenario is illustrated in Figure 3.